nipy/nitime/doc/examples/resting_state_fmri.rst

 We notice that the left caudate nucleus (labeled 'lcau') has an interesting pattern of correlations.
-It has a high correlation with both the left putamen ('lput', which is located nearby) and also with the right caudate nucleus ('lcau'), which is the homologours region in the other hemisphere.
+It has a high correlation with both the left putamen ('lput', which is located nearby) and also with the right caudate nucleus ('lcau'), which is the homologous region in the other hemisphere.
 Are these two correlation values related to each other?
 The right caudate and left putamen seem to have a moderately low correlation value.
 One way to examine this question is by looking at the temporal structure of the cross-correlation